-At the current rate, Medicare will be able to pay for hospital insurance (Part A) for beneficiaries in full until 2028.
-Adjustments will be required between now and then to continue the high level of coverage that exists today.
+At the current rate, Medicare will be able to pay for hospital insurance (Part A) for beneficiaries in full until 2026.
+Even after that, incoming taxes and other revenue will still be able to pay 89 percent of hospital insurance costs.

-Yes, Medicare spending is rising rapidly as a result of increasing overall health care costs.
-Beneficiaries above the age of 80 account for a large portion of Medicare’s spending and by 2050, their count is expected to triple.
+Yes, Medicare spending is rising as a result of increasing overall health care costs.
+However, Medicare’s per beneficiary spending has grown more slowly than private insurance.

 In relation to the entire federal budget, Medicare spending will increase gradually over the next ten years.
-In 2016, Medicare’s spending as a part of the entire federal budget was just over 15%.
-In 2017, it is estimated to be at 14.9% and increase at a slow rate until 2027 at 17.8%.
-This gradual and predictable increase will help prevent premiums from skyrocketing for the beneficiary.
+In 2020, Medicare’s spending as a part of the entire federal budget was about 12%.
+This is actually lower than it was in 2018!
+Under the current law structure, this number will rise to 20% in 2051.

-4. Part D (prescription drug plan coverage) won’t exist in the future.
+4. Part D coverage won’t exist in the future

-Although drug coverage funding is one of the largest challenges for Medicare, it is not projected to die out in the foreseeable future.
+Although drug coverage funding is one of the largest challenges for Medicare, it is not projected to go away in the foreseeable future.
 One reason for rapid growth in Part D spending is the rising cost of specialty drugs.